 The spouses, siblings, and parents of addicted loved ones are often left with picking up the pieces of the person’s behavior.
 As someone who’s close to a person with an addiction, you may have experienced frustration and heartache when attempting to convince them to get help.

 You may have gone through arguments with this person, in which they may have said hurtful things.
-In those moments, it can be difficult to remember how tight of a grip that drugs and alcohol can have on a human being, often to the point where they’ll lie, steal, cheat, and even hurt the people they’re closest to in order to get their fix.
+In those moments, it can be difficult to remember how tight a grip drugs and alcohol can have on a human being, often to the point where they’ll lie, steal, cheat, and even hurt the people they’re closest to in order to get their fix.

 The mental, emotional, and sometimes physical toll that another person’s addiction can have is something no one should have to bear on their own.
 Fortunately, our Milford treatment center offers individual therapy and support groups for families of addicts to help them heal from the impact of addiction and prepare them to properly assist the addict in their recovery journey.

-Those in our family addiction counseling program will have the opportunity to work one-on-one with our licensed therapists to discuss how they’ve been impacted by their loved one’s addiction and how it’s changed their life.
+Those in our family addiction counseling program will have the opportunity to work one-on-one with our licensed therapists to discuss how they’ve been impacted by their loved one’s addiction and how it’s changed their lives.
 In doing so, family members are given an unbiased perspective on how they’ve been affected by the addict’s behavior and ways they can heal.

 Our support for families of drug addicts also includes educating family members on substance use disorders and why their loved ones behave a certain way.
 By offering a better understanding of what the addict is going through, we can open up their family members to the idea of making amends and playing an active role in the recovery process.